 - Mercedes had developed a crush on Kurt (unaware that he was gay).
 After he turned her down, but failed to mention he was gay, she smashed his windshield, then sang a song about it.
 Possibly the window smashing may not have been to make herself feel better, but to make Kurt feel worse.

-- In "Ted" Buffy claims she's not angry over her mother getting a boyfriend.
+- In "Ted", Buffy claims she's not angry over her mother getting a boyfriend.
 Gilligan Cut to Buffy whaling the crap out of a vampire with a dustbin lid while a nervous Giles stammers that she really should move on to the staking...

-- Played for drama in "Dead Things" when Spike encourages Buffy to work off her issues by beating him to a pulp.
+- Played for Drama in "Dead Things" when Spike encourages Buffy to work off her issues by beating him to a pulp.
 Buffy is shocked at the damage she inflicts on him.

 - Joe tends to do this a lot on NewsRadio.

-- Star Trek: Deep Space Nine episode "For the Uniform", Eddington is always one step ahead of Sisko, so Sisko pummels a punching bag.
+- In "For the Uniform", Starfleet defector Eddington is always one step ahead of Sisko, so Sisko pummels a punching bag.
 It works a little better than most since he also shares his feelings with Dax at the time.

-- Star Trek: The Next Generation episode "Chain of Command II": Cardassian Gul Madred has been torturing Picard since the end of the previous episode.
+- Star Trek: The Next Generation episode "Chain of Command": Cardassian Gul Madred has been torturing Picard since the end of the previous episode.
 Part of the torture involves a remote-activated pain implant.
 At one point, Madred leaves Picard alone with the remote, so Picard smashes it against the table.
 Madred walks in and tells him it won't help; he has more remotes.
 Picard's response:

-"Still..
-It felt good."
+"Still...it felt good."

-- Subverted in Merlin
+- Subverted in Merlin: